Best Crypto Cards in Switzerland (2026)

 Wealth tax (Vermogenssteuer):

 Switzerland levies an annual wealth tax on net assets, including crypto holdings.
-The rate varies dramatically by canton:
+The rate varies by canton:

 | Canton | Wealth Tax Rate (approx.) | Crypto Profile |